A complete guide to price floor optimization for publishers to maximize ad revenue and protect inventory value across Google Ad Manager and Prebid.

 }

-Despite the hard price floor, publishers can set dynamic floors in Prebid after analyzing the behavior of bidder partners.
-Prebid enables a publisher to delay the auction in order to get them the optimal price floor tailored for the specific page from a third-party floor provider.
+Beyond static floors, publishers can set dynamic floors in Prebid after analyzing bidder behavior.
+Prebid allows you to delay the auction to obtain an optimal floor from a third-party floor provider, tailored to the specific page.

-In case, the vendor fails to provide the data in the meantime, Prebid runs the auction based on the floors defined in the data object:
+If the vendor fails to provide data within the delay window, Prebid will fall back to the floors defined in the local data object.

 pbjs.setConfig({